Common envelope jets supernovae with a black hole companion as possible high energy neutrino sources: Neutrino production inside the jets

 \subsection{Neutrino production}

-At very high energies the dominant interactions inside the jets are between thermal photons that are produced in the jet head and propagate into the shocked region, and the relativistic protons accelerated in the shock (e.g., \citealt{Sennoetal2016}; \citealt{DentonTamborra2018}; \citealt{Heetal2018}).
+At very high energies the dominant interactions inside the jets are between thermal photons that are produced in the jet head and propagate into the shocked regions, and the relativistic protons accelerated in the shocks (e.g., \citealt{Sennoetal2016}; \citealt{DentonTamborra2018}; \citealt{Heetal2018}).
 These interactions occur in the collimation shock and internal shocks of the jets.
-To obtain efficient cosmic rays acceleration we assume the jets are optically thin for Thomson scattering and pair production (equation \ref{eq:tauAll}).
+To obtain efficient cosmic rays acceleration we assume that the jets are optically thin for Thomson scattering and pair production (equation \ref{eq:tauAll}).
 Therefore, the photons are free to move inside the jets plasma.
 However, the optically thick envelope traps the photons inside the jets (see section \ref{sec:GammaRaysAborption}), facilitating their interaction with protons in the shock.
-We can assume that almost all protons are converted to pions through the $\rm p\gamma$ process (e.g., \citealt{Sennoetal2016}; \citealt{Guettaetal2020})
+The pion production efficiency can be evaluated by (e.g., \citealt{MuraseNagataki2006})